Sunday, November 16, 2014

 Referenced video: How to desolder electronics

-For a written transcript, go to How to make a sewing table
+For a written transcript, go to How to replace intermittent connectors.

 Music under Creative Commons License By Attribution 3.0.